Verdier quotients of Calabi-Yau categories from quivers with potential: Simple-projective duality

 \section{Simple-projective duality}

-We keep the same hypothesis of the previous section, i.e., we assume that $(Q,W)$ is a quiver with potential arising from a triangulation of a DMS $\surfo$ defined in Section \ref{subsec_cate_from_surf}. $\Gamma$, $I$, $e$ are fixed, and $\calV=\pvd(\Gamma_I)$.

-In this section, we relate simple tilts in $\pvd (e\Gamma e)$ with \emph{silting mutations} in the corresponding perfect category $\per (e\Gamma e)$.
-Our goal is to exploit this duality to give an isomorphism between the exchange graph of $\pvd(e\Gamma e)$ and the silting exchange graph of $\per(e \Gamma e)$, see Theorem~\ref{thm:SPdual}.
+In this section, we relate simple tilts in $\pvd (e\Gamma e)$ with \emph{silting mutations} (Definition \ref{def_silting} below) in the perfect derived category $\per (e\Gamma e)$, and give an isomorphism between the exchange graph $\EGb(\pvd(e\Gamma e))$ and the silting exchange graph of $\per(e \Gamma e)$, see Theorem~\ref{thm:SPdual}.
+For, we first construct a bijection between sets of silting objects and finite hearts of $\pvd(e\Gamma e)$ (Proposition~\ref{le:dual}), and then we show that the bijection is compatible with silting and tilting mutations when $\Gamma=\Gamma(Q,W)$ for a quiver of geometric type.
+In fact, we use simple-projective duality for $\pvd\Gamma$ and $\per\Gamma$ and show that it descends to $e\Gamma e$.